-Masonville is located at the southern-most point of Baltimore.
+Masonville is located at the southern weastern side of Baltimore.
 At the end of the 1800’s Masonville was a village with a few homes and several businesses to serve the local community.
 One of the villagers, Mr. Mason, operated a small bread and cracker making business to serve the local community.
 By and large Masonville was over-looked in terms of industry, in favor of the neighboring communities of Brooklyn and Curtis Bay.

-Masonville began to prosper with the coming of the Baltimore and Ohio railroad line coming through Masonville to businesses in Curtis Bay.
+Masonville began to prosper as the Baltimore and Ohio railroad line tracks came through Masonville to businesses in Curtis Bay.
 Rail workers would stop in Masonville for lunch.
-Businesses catering to these rail workers boomed and the population of Masonville began to expand.
+Businesses catering to these rail workers, boomed and the population of Masonville began to expand.